Muslim Rashtriya Manch

-The Muslim Rashtriya Manch (MRM; translation: Muslim National Forum) is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
-It claims to portray itself as an independent Muslim body aligned with nationalist ideals.
+The Muslim Rashtriya Manch (MRM; translation: Muslim National Forum) is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva organisation.
+It claims to be an independent Muslim body aligned with nationalist ideals.

 History

 MRM was formally established on 24 December 2002, in a meeting held at the residence of journalist Muzaffer Hussain and his wife Nafisa Husain.
 Its formation came shortly after the 2002 Gujarat riots.
 Key figures in attendance included K. S. Sudarshan, the then-Supreme Commander of the RSS, along with prominent RSS leaders such as M. G. Vaidya, Indresh Kumar, and Madan Das.
 Muslim religious leaders and intellectuals also participated in the meeting.
 Indresh Kumar, protege of Sudarshan, assumed a leading role in shaping the organisation's direction.